cdbharath/grasp_synthesis/README.md

 Directed Research under Prof Berk Calli

-This is currently a reimplementation of the paper [Learning robust, real-time rective robotic grasping](https://github.com/dougsm/mvp_grasp "Learning robust, real-time rective robotic grasping")
+This is currently a reimplementation of the paper [Learning robust, real-time rective robotic grasping](https://github.com/dougsm/mvp_grasp "Learning robust, real-time rective robotic grasping") in Gazebo

 Refer my [Franka Panda](https://github.com/cdbharath/franka_panda "Franka Panda") repository for the manipulation pipeline used in this project.